Career / Career Progression

 What is Packet Tracer?

-Packet Tracer is Cisco's visual simulation tool that simulates network topologies comprised of Cisco routers, switches, firewalls, and more.
-Packet Tracer was originally designed as an educational aid for Cisco's Networking Academy (better known as NetAcad) but is an excellent simulator for anyone pursuing an entry-level Cisco certification, such as the CCENT or CCNA R&S.
+Packet Tracer is Cisco's visual simulation tool for simulating network topologies consisting of Cisco routers, switches, firewalls, and more.
+It was initially designed as an educational aid for Cisco's Networking Academy (better known as NetAcad) but is an excellent simulator for anyone pursuing an entry-level Cisco certification, such as the CCNA.

 The Pros of Packet Tracer Network Simulator